 - 1.1 Percussion ensembles from the United States competing in the independent classes and composed of members not over 22 years of age as of 12:01 a.m. on April 1st of any given year shall be permitted to compete in contests governed by WGI.
 Each ensemble appearing at a WGI contest shall be prepared to show proof of age.
 International independent percussion ensembles are not bound by any age limit. - 1.1.1 U.S. Military veterans may be granted one (1) year of eligibility immediately following their end of active service.
 To qualify, individual must have enlisted prior to their 19th birthday, served for no less than four (4) years, and must have been honorably discharged or medically separated.
-Veteran must submit a copy of their discharge papers and separation documents to WGI prior to December 1 to qualify. - 1.2 All performers of any percussion ensemble competing in any scholastic class must be approved for participation by the principal of the sponsoring school.
-Each scholastic percussion ensemble shall submit a WGI Scholastic Eligibility Certification Form provided by WGI and signed by the authorizing school principal or administrator listing all approved participants of that school's percussion ensemble to the WGI office. - 1.2.1 Percussion ensembles may combine students from multiple schools within their district provided the percussion ensemble competes under the name of a single school or the school district name.
-The purpose of this exception is to encourage smaller districts to combine students to create a percussion ensemble, not for larger districts to create multiple groups.
-Percussion ensembles may not combine names or use any other fictitious name.
-Combined scholastic percussion ensembles may only use students that are in their district and/or home-schooled students that would be zoned for those schools.
-Percussion ensembles combining students from different schools may be asked for additional information on reasons for combining students.
-The Director of Percussion in consultation with the Executive Director will make the final decision on whether a percussion ensemble will be allowed to combine students. - 1.2.2 The WGI Scholastic Eligibility Certification Form provided by WGI must be signed by each principal of the schools involved and filed with the WGI office.
+Veteran must submit a copy of their discharge papers and separation documents to WGI prior to December 1 to qualify. - 1.2 All participants of any percussion ensemble competing in any scholastic class must have approval for participation in any WGI-sanctioned event by the administration of the sponsoring school(s) or educational institution. - 1.2.1 Types of scholastic percussion ensembles are defined as follows: